erap129/EEGNAS/README.md

-# Welcome to EEGNAS
-## an EEG-targeted Neural architecture search algorithm
+## EEGNAS: an EEG-targeted Neural architecture search algorithm

 ###Instructions to run example experiment on the BCI Competition IV 2a dataset:
 1. git clone the project to your machine